 The 651-acre park sits atop an outcropping of serpentine stone greater then one square mile in size - one of the largest serpentine barrens on the East Coast.
 It features former feldspar and serpentine quarries, and numerous former chromite ore mines.

-For its natural history and conservation efforts, the National Park Service recognized Nottingham County Park as a National Natural Landmark in 2008.
+For its natural history and conservation efforts, the National Park Service recognized Nottingham Park as a National Natural Landmark in 2008.

 Today, concrete foundation piers from a placer chromite processing plant are visible beside Black Run.
 The plant was built during World War I for the recovery of placer chromite, probably for munitions.